Msprg/control_RCR-DP3-3711-A-IP20-FR-3726/README.md

 ##

-# Here begin the official content of README.md from the https://github.com/Martin-Laclaustra/433Utils repository as from time I cloned it.
+# Here begin the official content of README.md from the https://github.com/Martin-Laclaustra/433Utils repository as it was at time I cloned it.

 ##